isfttr/ArchLabs_on_MacBook/README.md

     not syncing.
 If your are not going to use mutt, than you shoul try `mailspring` that has a nice gui and works fine with gmail in this computer.
+- **Wireless**: I know for a fact that this machine supports 5GHz wifi but I ran `iwlist freq` and it only shows 2.4GHz.
+As of the time of this writing, I don't have a clue on how to make it recognize 5GHz wifi.

 ## Quick fixes